-Emirates Stallions Group Secures Additional Dominant Stake in Two Leading UAE Interior Design Firms
+Emirates Stallions Group Secures Additional Dominant Stake In Two Leading UAE Interior Design Firms

-(MENAFN- Weber Shandwick) Abu Dhabi, UAE, 21 March 2024: Emirates Stallions Group (ADX: ESG), a multifaceted group based in Abu Dhabi leading in Manpower Supply, Staff & Workers Accommodation solutions, actively investing in and operating diverse businesses, developing luxury living spaces, public realms, hospitality and real estate projects and retail services locally and internationally, and a subsidiary of International Holding Company (ADX:IHC), today announced the strategic enhancement of its portfolio with the acquisition of an additional 40% stake in two leading UAE interior design firms, Vision Factory and Decovision.
-This move marks a significant consolidation of ESG’s foothold in the burgeoning interior design and furniture manufacturing sectors in the UAE.
+(MENAFN- Mid-East) Abu Dhabi, UAE: Emirates Stallions Group (ADX: ESG), a multifaceted group based in Abu Dhabi leading in Manpower Supply, Staff & Workers Accommodation solutions, actively investing in and operating diverse businesses, developing luxury living spaces, public realms, hospitality and real estate projects and retail services locally and internationally, and a subsidiary of International Holding Company (ADX:IHC), today announced the strategic enhancement of its portfolio with the acquisition of an additional 40% stake in two leading UAE interior design firms, Vision Factory and Decovision.
+This move marks a significant consolidation of ESG's foothold in the burgeoning interior design and furniture manufacturing sectors in the UAE.

 Vision Factory, a key player in furniture and joinery production, is renowned for its exceptional craftsmanship and innovative design ethos.
 The acquisition of an additional 40% stake by ESG culminates in the complete ownership of Vision Factory, following an initial 60% stake acquisition in the company in 2022.
 This full acquisition highlights ESG's commitment to fostering excellence in the UAE's design and manufacturing space.